pnochisaki/young-inglewood/_content/pages/faq.md

 ---
 ### YOUR WINE SOUNDS AMAZING, HOW CAN I GET SOME?

 We're so glad you think so!
-Creating an [](https://younginglewood.com/profile/create-account)[account](https://younginglewood.com/profile/create-account) gets you access to an introductory allocation and allows you to order our wine on our [purchase page](https://younginglewood.com/collection/all).
+Creating an [](https://younginglewood.com/profile/create-account)[account](https://younginglewood.com/profile/create-account) gets you access to an introductory allocation and allows you to order wine on our [purchase page](https://younginglewood.com/collection/all).

-### HOW DO I GET A MORE EXTENSIVE ALLOCATION?
+### WHAT IF I WANT A MORE EXTENSIVE ALLOCATION?

 We recommend you join our [Friends of Young Inglewood membership](https://younginglewood.com/membership).
 In addition to other perks, our FYI members get first access to all our releases.